Taliwat/Password-Generator/README.md

 ## Usage

--  Select which variables you would like to be used in your new password and check on the boxes that apply.

--Click on the button below in Red marked 'Generate Password", choose how you want your new password to render and your new password will display in the box.
+-Click on the button below in Red marked 'Generate Password", choose how you want your new password to render based on the prompts that display and your new password will display in the box.
+Repeat as many times as you like for customized passwords!

 ## Credits
-Ryaan Mennemeier
+Ryan Mennemeier

 ## Contact
 Email: kalpha1865@gmail.com